microsoft/vscode-python-devicesimulator/docs/telemetry.md

 ## Usage Telemetry

-Through the Application Insights API, telemetry events are collected to gather basic information regarding Pacifica extension usage.
+Through the Application Insights API, telemetry events are collected on Pacifica extension usage.
 The follow table describes the Telemetry events we collect:

 |     **Property**       | **Note**                                                                                             |
 | :-------------------:  | ---------------------------------------------------------------------------------------------------- |